 Spaying and neutering saves lives and SFAC offers affordable fees for spay/neuter surgery.

-We have a list of local vets that we offer to clients.
+We have a veterinarian on staff who provides basic medical services to the public through our low cost clinic.
+We also have a list of local vets that we offer to clients.

 It needs to be reported to the City or County Animal Control for further investigation.
 They seek our support as needed.